 - Cowboy, change your ways!
 If you’ve got a character receiving a warning from the Wild Hunt, they can either heed the advice or not.
 Perhaps your character wants to put off their repentance until the last moment, as some sinners plan to do.
 Maybe that works out and maybe it doesn’t.

-- Or you can have an abduction of the innocent.
+- Abduction of the innocent.
 Fairies LOVE stealing people at any stage of life, birth through death.
 People can be stolen because they deserve it, or if they are beautiful or kind— a reverse of the Wild Hunt that serves as punishment for wicked souls.
 Sometimes the abductee can be rescued by a clever loved one who can pass the fairy trials, and sometimes the bereft simply want to join their lost person, even if it means eternally riding in the Wild Hunt themselves.

-- Something bad is coming.
+- A bad moon rising.
 The Wild Hunt as an omen of catastrophe can be used in different ways.
 Maybe it’s a hopeful sign, that big changes are ahead, even if the way will be rocky.
 Maybe it’s a shock to people leading an otherwise peaceful existence.
 And of course, the Hunt does not say anything about who is going to win.

 I hope you’ve enjoyed spending your Weird Wednesday on the Wild Hunt!
 Remember, keep watching the skies!